davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 {% endhighlight %}

-You see a long list with methods that will be inherited by the classes/modules in the BasicObject's lineage.
+You see a long list of methods inherited by the classes/modules in the BasicObject's lineage.
 We can ask the list of methods for the module `Kernel`:

 {% highlight ruby %}